jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 These are avoidable by using UTC Time instead, and treating the display of a clock time as a format for display, not as an actual value.

-However, it is not easy for computer engineers, because people think in Wall Clock time.
+However, people think in Wall Clock time.
 No one can look at time 1602828000000 and understand it.
-At some point is must be converted to a readable format like "October 15, 2020 23:00" and the
+At some point is must be converted to a readable format like "October 15, 2020 23:00" and the computer engineer in San Francisco can read and understand the time.

+The challenge is that

+## Eliminate datetime type!

+I have teams working in Microsoft .NET and SQL Server, both of which allow a datetime type which has no variable offset information

 ## Helpful sites